modphysnobel/modphysnobel.github.io/docs/vol-III/vol-III-chap-11-sect-1.md

 The contributions made by Ernst Ruska are now considered in two parts: (1) by including a short description of his works, and (2) by including excerpts from his Nobel Lecture.

-!!! tip ""
+!!! tip "1986 Physics Nobel Prize."

-	WORK (Ruska): “Very small objects can be studied in a microscope, but when objects become as small as the wavelength of light, an image no longer is produced.
+	WORK: “Very small objects can be studied in a microscope, but when objects become as small as the wavelength of light, an image no longer is produced.
 The discovery that beams of electrons behave as waves with wavelengths shorter than visible light opened up new opportunities.
 Ernst Ruska discovered that a magnetic coil could be used as a lens for electron beams and developed the first electron microscope in 1933.
 It captures images of extremely small objects by means of electron beams that are directed towards an object and captured on a screen.”

+	MLA style: Ernst Ruska – Facts.
+NobelPrize.org.
+Nobel Prize Outreach AB 2024.
+Mon.
+5 Feb 2024. https://www.nobelprize.org/prizes/physics/1986/ruska/facts/

 	NOBEL LECTURE: *The Development of the Electron Microscope and of Electron Microscopy* by E. Ruska.

 	*A.	Parents’ house, family*

 	*B.	School, vocational choice*

 	*C.	The cathode-ray oscillograph and the short coil*

 	…..

 	“Therefore, Hans Busch at Jena calculated the electron trajectories in such an electron ray bundle and found that the magnetic field of the short coil has the same effect on the electron bundle as has the convex glass lens with a defined focal length on a light bundle.” ……

 	*D.   Why I pursued the magnetic electron lens for the electron microscope*

 	*E.	The invention of the electron microscope*

 	“The first proof had thus been given that-apart from light and glass lenses images of irradiated specimens could be obtained also by electron beams and magnetic fields, and this in even more than one imaging stage.” ….
 “I was immediately heartened, though, when with the aid of the de Broglie equation I became satisfied that these waves must be around five orders of magnitude shorter in length than light waves.
 Thus, there was no reason to abandon the aim of electron microscopy surpassing the resolution of light microscopy.”

 	…..

 	… “Even very thin specimens yielded sufficient contrast, yet no longer by absorption but solely by diffraction of the electrons, whereby - as is known - the specimens are heated up considerably less.”

 	*F.	How the industrial production of electron microscopes came to be*

 	……

 	….
 “The instrument No 26 was, by the way, delivered to Professor Arne Tiselius in Uppsala in autumn 1943.
 By February 1945 more than 30 electron microscopes had been built in Berlin and delivered.” ….

 	….

 	*G.	Development of electron microscopy after 1945*

 	……

 	…..
 “The development of these new ultramicrotomes considerably reduced the limitation in the choice of specimens for electron microscopy.
 For 25 years now, almost all disciplines furthered by light microscopy have also been able to benefit from electron microscopy.” …

 	…..

 	….
 “The development of the electron microscopy of today was mainly a battle against the undesired consequences of the same properties of electron rays which paved the way for sub-light-microscopical resolution.
 Thus, for instance, the short material wavelength-prerequisite for good resolution - is coupled with the undesired high electron energy which causes specimen damage.” ….

+	MLA style: Ernst Ruska – Nobel Lecture.
+NobelPrize.org.
+Nobel Prize Outreach AB 2023.
+Thu.
+25 May 2023. https://www.nobelprize.org/prizes/physics/1986/ruska/lecture/

 ### Scanning tunneling microscopy.